Bradbury & Co. Singer

 Manufactured by The Royal Sewing Machine Company which was formed by Thomas Shakespear and George Illston in 1868, the factory was at Herbert Road, Small Heath, Birmingham.

-In 1877 The Royal Sewing Machine Company took over the Imperial Sewing Machine Co. which had been formed by Joseph Harris and John Judson in 1873.
+In 1877 The Royal Sewing Machine Company became a Limited Company and took over the Imperial Sewing Machine Co. which had been formed by John Judson and Joseph Harris in 1873.
+The latter became a director of The Royal Sewing Machine Co.
+Ltd in January 1878.

 See also Franklin Sewing Machine Co.